spacebeam/research/site/content/community.md

 Date: 2017-07-16 14:21
 Category: Community

-Growed by nodes of cloud forest monkeys, artists, scientists, and researchers that create open-source resources and services where humans and machines can easily find new information models.
+Growed by nodes of cloud forest monkeys, artists, scientists, and researchers that spawn, train and manage open-source resources and services where humans and machines can easily find new information models.

 The laboratory conducts multidisciplinary research in the fields of artificial intelligence, inconsistency robustness, soft real-time communications, game theory and high-performance computing.